 CNN, look what you’ve started.

-- Give Ivanka Trump a break, she didn’t get the Western Wall wrong
+- Give Ivanka a Break, She Didn’t Get the Western Wall Wrong

-- Ivanka Trump, Jared Kushner reportedly get rabbinical permission to fly to Saudi Arabia on Shabbat
+- Ivanka Trump, Jared Kushner Get 'Rabbinical Pass' to Fly on Shabbat

 An article published Friday bears the headline “Ivanka Trump: America’s most powerful Jewish woman.”
 Authors Maeve Reston and Betsy Klein discuss Ivanka’s Jewishness (her Orthodox conversion, her trip to the Western Wall, yada yada yada) and posit that the president’s daughter is in a unique position to “guide a national conversation about the rising number of threats to Jewish community centers and places of worship.”